avavani/DataVizR/RDataViz.md

 ```

 ![](RDataViz_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 Lets go over the commands that I specify:

 * text: Sets the global format style for all text in the plot (except axis text).
 This modies the titles, subtitles, and caption.
 Here, I want the font family to be IBM Plex Sans, and the colour to be blue.
 * plot.title and plot.subtitle: Sets the text style for the title and subtitle.
 I want my title to be bolded, and be of size 16 (mm).
+This command can also take the arguments hjust or vjust, which specify the position where the title should be relative to the plot.
+For reference—hjust: 0 (left) to 1 (right). vjust: 0 (bottom) to 1 (top).
 * axis.text: The text command however doesn't affect axis text, which is recognized by R to be a different thing.
 Hence, I specify the format for them here.
 * panel.grid.minor, panel.grid.major.y, panel.grid.major.x: These functions affect the gridlines of the plot.
 Gridlines are the horizontal and verticles lines we see in the plot.
 In R, there are major gridlines and minor gridlines. element_blank() makes these gridlines invisible, whereas element_line() helps me specify the formatting of the grid lines.
 R is a bit weird with gridlines—when it says panel.grid.major.y, it means the lines that are coming out from the y axis, NOT vertical lines (as one would assume).
 Play around with the functions to see how it affects the plot.
 * plot.margin(): Adds 10 units padding on all sides.
 Here, the margin units are in points, which is a printing measure.

+Commands such as plot

 And there is my plot!
 I can now export this chart to put in any document I see fit using the ggsave function.
 You can export it as a jpeg, a png, a pdf, or a svg to further edit in other software!
 You can also use the bg command to specify the transparency of the background.